 There are some important differences between dental insurance and dental savings plans.
 With a dental savings plan you:

-Save on any dental treatment included in your plan.
-With insurance, there is a waiting period before you are covered for more expensive treatments like crowns and bridges.
+- Start saving immediately, as soon as your plan activates (typically within 72 hours).
+With insurance, there is a waiting period (6-12 months) before you are covered for more expensive treatments like crowns, bridges and dentures.